genicsblog/genicsblog.com/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the code style of this project.
 - [ ] My change requires changes to the documentation.
 - [ ] I have updated the documentation accordingly.
+- [ ] My code is a draft for a post.
+- [ ] I have added the appropriate [frontmatter](https://docs.genicsblog.com/author/writing-the-article).
 - [ ] All new and existing tests passed.
-- [ ] This PR does not contain plagiarized content.
-- [ ] The title of my pull request is a short description of the requested changes.

 ## Screenshots